-Necropsy along with histopathology can provide definitive diagnosis of CPV infection.
+Necropsy along with histopathology can provide a definitive diagnosis of CPV infection.
 These should be performed any time there is unexplained death in shelter dogs.

-When appropriate treatment can be provided, the prognosis is generally good for CPV infected dogs.
-There is no specific anti-viral treatment, so treatment consists of providing supportive care, including antibiotics to combat secondary bacterial infections, fluid therapy to correct the dehydration, pain control, broad spectrum deworming, nutritional support, and control of vomiting and diarrhea.
+When appropriate treatment can be provided, the prognosis is generally good for CPV-infected dogs.
+There is no specific anti-viral treatment, so treatment consists of providing supportive care, including antibiotics to combat secondary bacterial infections, fluid therapy to correct the dehydration, pain control, broad-spectrum deworming, nutritional support, and control of vomiting and diarrhea.